Practical AI and SaaS for Business

 Legislative status note: Bill C-27 was introduced in the Canadian Parliament in June 2022.
 As at June 2026, the bill's current legislative status should be verified directly at the Parliament of Canada website: parl.ca.
 Legislative timelines can change, and this article cannot reliably describe the current status of a bill progressing through Parliament in real time.

-Bill C-27 (Digital Charter Implementation Act 2022) proposes three components:
+Bill C-27 (Digital Charter Implementation Act 2022) proposed three components before dying on the order paper in January 2025:

-- Part 1.
-Consumer Privacy Protection Act (CPPA): A new federal private sector privacy law to replace PIPEDA.
-The CPPA would maintain PIPEDA's core principles while adding: stronger consent requirements, expanded individual rights (including a right of erasure and data portability), higher penalties for violations, and a new Privacy Tribunal to hear appeals of OPC decisions.
+• Part 1.
+Consumer Privacy Protection Act (CPPA): Would have been a new federal private sector privacy law replacing PIPEDA, adding stronger consent requirements, expanded individual rights, higher penalties, and a new Privacy Tribunal.

-- Part 2.
-Personal Information and Data Protection Tribunal Act: Establishes the new Privacy Tribunal referenced above.
+• Part 2.
+Personal Information and Data Protection Tribunal Act: Would have established the Privacy Tribunal referenced above.

 Key Canadian Bodies for AI Governance

-ISED (Innovation, Science and Economic Development Canada): The federal ministry leading AI policy, including development of the National AI Strategy, coordination of the Pan-Canadian AI Strategy (which funds AI research through CIFAR and the three national AI institutes: Mila, Vector Institute, Amii), and oversight of AIDA implementation if enacted.
+ISED (Innovation, Science and Economic Development Canada): The federal ministry leading AI policy, including development of the National AI Strategy and coordination of the Pan-Canadian AI Strategy (which funds AI research through CIFAR and the three national AI institutes: Mila, Vector Institute, Amii).
 ISED: ic.gc.ca.

 NRC (National Research Council): Oversees AI standards development and contributes to international AI standards through ISO and CEN/CENELEC engagement.
 Canada participates actively in international AI standards bodies.